gkdivya/EVA/14_DETR/README.md

 ## Training

-Model was trained for 200 epochs
+Model was trained for 150 epochs and the link to the notebook can be found [here](https://github.com/gkdivya/EVA/blob/main/14_DETR/FineTuning_DETR(DEtection_TRansformer).ipynb)

 ## Metrics